phpmetrics/PhpMetrics/README.md

 ## Bubbles chart and complete report

-If you want to get the HTMl report (with charts):
+If you want to get the summary HTML report (with charts):

     php ./bin/metrics.php --summary-html=/path/of/your/choice.html <folder or filename>

+You can change the depth of the summary report with the `--level=<value>` option.

+If you want to have a detailled view (file by file):

+    php ./bin/metrics.php --details-html=/path/of/your/choice.html <folder or filename>

 ## Informations about OOP model